mviewer/mviewerstudio/docker/readme.md

 # mviewerstudio Dockerfile

 ## Which one ?
-The maintained dockerfile if the python one.
+The maintained dockerfile is the python one.
 The php one is there for historical reasons and will probably soon be dropped.

 ## Environment variables